wpswings/event-tickets-manager-for-woocommerce/README.txt

 In the search field type **" Event Tickets Manager for WooCommerce"** and click Search Plugins.
 Once you've found our Event Tickets Manager for WooCommerce plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking **"Install Now"**.

 = Manual installation =
-The manual installation method involves downloading our Event Tickets Manager for WooCommerce and uploading it to your webserver via your favorite FTP application.
+The manual installation method involves downloading our Event Tickets Manager for WooCommerce and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [**instructions on how to do this here**](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 = Updating =
 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Screenshots ==
 1. General Settings